brendenlake/archive-CCM-site/README.md

 ## Course policies and FAQ

 **Auditing**:
-We don't have room for any additional auditors at this point, if you haven't already emailed us.
+We can't accommodate more auditors at this point.

 **Collaboration and honor code**:
 We take the collaboration policy and [academic integrity](https://cas.nyu.edu/content/nyu-as/cas/academic-integrity.html) very seriously.
 Violations of the policy will result in zero points and possible disciplinary referral.
 You may discuss the homework assignments with your classmates, but **you must run the simulations and complete the write-ups for the homeworks on your own.** Under no circumstance should students look at each other’s code or write ups, or code/write-ups from previous years of this course.
 Do not share your write up or code with any of your classmates under any circumstances.

 **Late work**:
+At the end of the semester, we will drop your lowest homework grade (in terms of % correct).
+We still encourage you to complete all of the homeworks, as we designed them to help solidify the course material and we hope they will be valuable to you.
+However this drop policy gives you flexibility if unexpected circumstances arise.

+**Late work**:
 We will take off 10% for each day a homework or final project is late.
 Assignments should be turned in all-at-once and not in pieces.
 If an assignment is incomplete and later completed, the late penalty is applied to the entire assignment.

 **Extensions**:
-In interest of fairness, we only give out homework extensions in extraordinary circumstances.
 If you are requesting an extension, email the teaching team (instructors-ccm-spring2020@nyuccl.org) and explain the reason.
 You must submit a request for extension at least 24 hours before the due date of the assignment.
-Extensions will not be considered, for any reason, within 24 hours of the due date or after the homework is due.

 **Regrading**:
 If you feel there was a mistake in the grading of your assignment, you can formally request a regrade by emailing the teaching team.
-This will prompt us to regrade the entire assignment and could lead to your grade being either **raised OR lowered** depending on what the regrade finds.
+This will prompt us to regrade the entire assignment and could lead to your grade being either raised or lowered depending on what the regrade finds.

 **Did you forget to turn in part of the homework, or did it print improperly?**:
 Before turning in your assignment, double check that all of your answers appear clearly in the PDF printout.
 We will not regrade a homework because your answer did not display correctly in the version you submitted.
-It is your responsibility to check before you submit.

 **Extra credit**:
 No extra credit will be given, out of interest of fairness.

-**Laptops in class**:
-Laptops in class are strongly discouraged.
-We know many try to take notes on their laptops, but it’s easy to get distracted (social media, etc.).
-It also distracts everyone behind you if you are not engaged!
-We encourage you to engage with the class and material, and engage with us as the instructors.
-Ask questions!
-All slides are posted so there is no need to copy everything down, and paper notes are great too.

 ## Preconfigured cloud environment
 Students registered for the course have the option of completing homework assignments on their personal computers, or in a cloud Jupyter environment with all required packages pre-installed.
 Students can log onto the environment using their nyu net ids [here](https://dsgs-3001005.rcnyu.org).